 A few lucky ones!

-There is no doubt there are a few lucky horses that are saved by caring individuals and horse rescue shelters.
+There is no doubt there are a few lucky horses that are saved by caring individuals and horse rescue organisations.
 Unfortunately, the numbers are extremely low due to the expensive costs and the time needed in retraining and maintaining a horse.
-An average healthy horse costs in excess of $4000.00 per year.

 In a business where making a profit is extremely difficult, it is vital to discard a horse as soon as possible after deciding it is no longer viable.
 To facilitate this, many trainers have arrangements with transport contractors, knackeries or abattoirs that pick up horses on demand.
 The horses are often picked up at discreet times to spare track workers, strappers, trainers and owners from the guilt of this sad reality.